s4cha/SQueaL/README.md

   - No IDE support

-## What if we could have the best of both worlds?
+**What if we could have the best of both worlds?**

-# Requirements
+## Requirements
-- Should not need to learn a new language, should **READ like SQL**
+- Should **Read like SQL**
-- Be **Type-safe**: use Swift type system to ensure that queries are correct at compile time
-- Be debuggable: allow for easy debugging of queries
-- Be maintainable: allow for easy maintenance of queries
+- Be **Type-safe**
-- Changing table representation should break all related queries
-- Changing a column name should break all related queries
-- Database schema representation should be in one place only
-- As **performant** as SQL, Because it IS SQL.
+- Should **Enforce correct SQL Syntax** with IDE autocompletion
-- Flexible Can always Escape hatch to raw SQL if needed.
+- Usable in place of raw SQL Strings
-- Table names / column neame refactoring should prevent sql issues.

-# How
+## How
+- By designing a Swift API that mimics SQL statements almost one to one
-- By leveraging incredible Swift's type system to enforce correctness at compile time
+- By leveraging the incredible Swift's type system to enforce correctness at compile time
-- By defining the database schema in one place only

-## What
-- Swift Api mimicking SQL almost one to one.
+- By using Swift Type system to enforce SQL syntax
-- Strongly typed Api that forces you to use the correct syntax.
-- Strongly typed Api that forces you to use the correct types.
-- SQLQueries are `CustomStringConvertible` and should be used as strings.
-- A `DatabaseSchema` file where the database representation resides
+- By using Swift's `CustomStringConvertible` protocol to generate raw SQL strings

 ## ORM issues great reads
 [The Vietnam of Computer Science](https://web.archive.org/web/20220823105749/http://blogs.tedneward.com/post/the-vietnam-of-computer-science/)
 [Object-Relational Mapping is the Vietnam of Computer Science](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/)
 [ORM is an anti-pattern](https://seldo.com/posts/orm_is_an_antipattern)
 [In defence of SQL](https://seldo.com/posts/in_defence_of_sql)

+[//]: # (- Changing table representation should break all related queries)
+[//]: # (- Changing a column name should break all related queries)
+[//]: # (- Database schema representation should be in one place only)
+[//]: # (- Flexible Can always Escape hatch to raw SQL if needed.)
+[//]: # (- Table names / column neame refactoring should prevent sql issues.)
+[//]: # (- By defining the database schema in one place only)
+[//]: # (- A `DatabaseSchema` file where the database representation resides)